univention/ansible-modules/docs/univention_directory_manager.md

 +superordinate (string) | None | When creating a new object, set its superordinate to this DN.
 Only affects newly created LDAP objects, this option is ingored for modifications and removals of existing entries. set_properties (list) | | A list of dictionaries with the keys property and value.
 Properties of the objects are to be set to the given values. unset_properties (list) | | A list of dictionaries with the key property.
 The listed properties of the objects are to be unset. policies (list) | | A list of policies to apply to the given object.
+You have to define all policies you expect at the users object.

 ## Notes